When you hear the word, Design — what career comes to mind?

 FAQ: Graphic Design vs. UIUX Design

-With the fundamental differences covered, here we provide you a glimpse of the reality of both design fields and how they work, with answers (courtesy of our UIUX designer) to some of the internet’s most commonly asked questions.
+With the fundamental differences covered, here we provide you a glimpse of the reality of both design fields and how they work.
+Owing to our UI/UX designer, here are the answers to some of the internet’s most commonly asked questions.

 1. Can a graphic designer be a UIUX designer?

 - Of course!
 Anyone can become a UIUX designer if it interests them.
 Graphic designers have an advantage when starting on their UIUX journey as they have many transferrable skills – visual design, familiarity with graphic editing tools, a trained eye for “what looks good,” and intuitiveness are necessary for the creative process.

 - UI (User Interface) will come relatively easy for graphic designers due to the aforementioned skills; it’s the UX (User Experience) part that’s going to be more challenging, as designing systems for people to use and interact with is much more complicated than designing graphics meant to communicate messages and ideas to people, and thus will require you to learn a whole new set of skills.

 - With UIUX design, we’re not only concerned about how it looks but, more importantly, how it works – what comes before, during, and after an interaction.
 How to help the user achieve their end goal through the interface and how to make them feel positive about that experience.